r-moruju/CI_PP1_TH/README.md

 8. As a returning user, I want to see other customers reviews
 9. As a returning user, I want to leave some comment, suggestion or message to the staff
 10. As a returning user, I want to find the barber shop on social media
-11. As a returning user, I want to get directions to the restaurant
+11. As a returning user, I want to get directions to the barber shop

 #### Site Owner
 12. As the site owner, I want users to know what products we use